cmilanf/raspberrypi/README.md

 * **helper.js**.
 Helper functions that allow to determine the most recent file in a folder.
 * **beepmotion.sh**.
 It's a script that beeps the PC Speaker via GPIO.
 * **kerberosio_listener.service**.
 A systemd configuration file for starting the listerner at boot time.
+* **pushenable.js**. kerberos.io is great, but having to enter the portal in order to enable or disable movement capture was really incovinient.
+This small program implements physical button enable/disable of the system, giving feedback through 2 LEDs and 1 buzzer (not the PC Speaker one).

 #pcspeaker
 Playing with the PC Speaker is fun.
 I though I could emulate the Big Ben clock sound with the GPIO PC Speaker.
 I didn't know anything of what signaling a PC Speaker needed in order to sound, but [Dale Mitchel] (https://github.com/DaleMitchell/pcspkr_keyboard) Github repository came into rescue.
 I modified the script, changing the interactive input with a fixed one and put some friendly vars resembling musical notes.
 The files here: